Islandora-Collaboration-Group/ISLE/docs/update/update.md

 On your Local version of ISLE:

-* In the command line, navigate to the ISLE directory, which should contain the `docker-compose.local.yml` file.
+* In the command line (Windows: open Git Bash), navigate to the ISLE directory, which should contain the `docker-compose.local.yml` file.

 * Stop and remove your existing ISLE containers
     * `docker-compose down`